Muscular Strength: Advantages of Expansion Over Contraction in T’ai Chi

 ©Copyright 2017 by Robert Chuckrow

 The following analysis is an amplification of parts of my book, Tai Chi Dynamics1.
-Also, it may be worthwhile to read another article on this website, Is Muscular Extension Possible?, in which scientific and experiential evidence is presented to support the hypothesis that muscles can extend as well as contract.
+Also, it may be worthwhile to read other related articles that are linked at the end of this article.

 Briskness of Regulation of Strength (Quick Adaptability)